MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 **EnableNetworkAccess** when you create a session on a remote computer, the command succeeds, but the parameter is ignored.

-You can also allow remote access in a loopback session by using the **CredSSP** value of the **Authentication** parameter, which delegates the session credentials to other computers.
+You can allow remote access in a loopback session by using the **CredSSP** value of the **Authentication** parameter, which delegates the session credentials to other computers.

 To protect the computer from malicious access, disconnected loopback sessions that have interactive